-Children show they feel settled and secure as they choose to play with the donkeyrocker or the construction bricks.
+Children show they feel settled and secure as they choose to play with the abacus or the puzzles.
 They are confident and make independent choices from the easily accessible resources.
-The childminder records observations and plans an adult-led activity, such as making a personal placemat, to encourage children's creative skills.
-The six areas of learning and individual next steps are identified to monitor individual progress.

-Children demonstrate their knowledge and understanding of the world as they operate electronic or battery operated toys or pretend to use the play oven to cook lunch.
+Children demonstrate their knowledge and understanding of the world as they operate the mobile phone, flipping the lid and pressing buttons.
+They learn to operate the musical centre, push the buggy across the room or pretend to use the play oven to cook lunch.
 Children show curiosity and an eager enthusiasm to develop language skills, engaging adults in conversation and repeating words and phrases they hear.
-The childminder stimulates their engagement because she asks questions that encourage them to think.
-Children learn conversation skills because the childminder listens to their remarks, answers clearly and calmly, and gives them time to consider their response.
-Children learn to enjoy stories and examine the illustrations in books as they listen to the childminder read.
-Children learn to control mark-making tools such as chalks or paint brushes.
-They describe the colours of toys and know the names of shapes and characters, such as Dora, depicted on their puzzles.
-They know their work is valued because it is named and displayed.
-Children learn to recognise number and problem-solve.
-They challenge themselves to use the construction bricks to build a tower, 'taller than you'.
-Children enjoy daily opportunities for fresh air and exercise as they walk to and from school or play in local play parks.
-In the garden they climb the ladder of the slide confidently and smile at their own achievement as they ask the childminder to watch them slide down.
+They learn conversation skills because the childminder listens to their remarks and answers clearly and calmly.
+The childminder asks guestions that encourage them to think and gives them time to consider their response.
+Children show they enjoy books and stories independently choosing a story and sitting close to the childminder as she reads.
+Children learn to control mark-making tools such as chalks or paint brushes during craft activities.
+They describe the colour of the caterpillar and the apple and know the names of shapes and characters, depicted on their puzzles.
+Children learn number and problem-solve as they join the stickle bricks together to make a robot.
+They know the names for the parts of the robot, such as head, body and legs.
+They know the things they like or dislike.
+'I like ladybirds, but I don't like bumble bees' they assert.
+Children enjoy daily opportunities for fresh air and exercise as they walk to and from school.
+Garden play with sand and water is enjoyed when the weather permits.

 Children are learning how to keep themselves safe.
-They know to help tidy up resources they have finished playing with and to wash their hands after using the bathroom.
-They become aware of good road safety habits during discussions as they walk to and from school.
-Children learn to make healthy food choices, suggesting cheese sandwiches for lunch.
-They know to sit at the table to eat and to talk only when they have finished eating.
+They know to tidy up resources they have finished playing with and to share toys.
+They become aware of good road safety habits guided by the childminder during discussions as they walk to and from school.
+Children learn about healthy food, eating the foods their parents provide.
+They request drinks when they feel they need them.
 The childminder maintains detailed information about any dietary restrictions and works closely with parents to ensure children's dietary needs are met.
-Children develop social skills as they meet others at outside venues such as activity centres or toddler groups.
-They learn to share resources and take turns during their play.
+Children develop social skills as they meet others at outside venues such as childminders' homes or toddler groups.
+They learn to respect the needs of those they meet and take turns during their play, building future skills and positive relationships.